-In the event that the Customers objecting to the Unintended Consequence Proposal are less than the voting requirements of this section 13.2, BPA or the Customer Group may propose in a 7(i) Process the Unintended Consequence Proposal.
+In the event that the customers objecting to the Unintended Consequence Proposal are less than the voting requirements of this Section 9.3.2, BPA or the Customer Group may propose in a 7(i) Process the Unintended Consequence Proposal.
+The Unintended Consequence Proposal will be considered in the normal course through the 7(i) Process with a decision in the Administrator’s Record of Decision.

-13.2.2 TRM Revision within 7(i) Process
+9.3.3: Process for Revisions for Unintended Consequences that Do Affect Others or General Programs or Policies

+Any proposals to revise the PRDM to address unintended consequences that affect others or general programs or policies (i.e., within the scope of Section 9.5.1, but not within the scope of Section 9.5.2), may be proposed and considered in the normal course through the 7(i) Process, with a decision in the Administrator’s Record of Decision.

+9.3.3.1: Notice

-Any proposals to revise the TRM to address unintended consequences within the scope of section 12.3, but not within the scope of section 13.2.1, may be proposed, considered, and decided in the normal course through the 7(i) Process.
-However, before such a proposal is introduced in a 7(i) Process by BPA or a Customer Group, BPA will notify all Customers in advance of the 7(i) Process of the proposal and the proponent’s reasons 1) why the proposal will address or rectify the unintended consequence that puts at risk the policy goals underlying the TRM as set forth at pages 5-7 of the RD Policy and 2) how the value of the proposal outweighs any detriment created by it.
+However, before such a proposal is considered in a 7(i) Process by BPA or a Customer Group, BPA will notify all customers of the proposal and the proponent’s reasons 1) why the proposal will address or rectify the unintended consequence that puts at risk the Principles and Goals underlying the PRDM as set forth in Section 1.1 of the Provider of Choice Policy and 2) how the value of the proposal outweighs any detriment created by it.

-12.1 Revisions to TRM to Ensure Cost Recovery or Comply with Court Ruling
+9.4: Revisions to PRDM to Ensure Cost Recovery or Comply with Court Ruling

+9.4.1: Criteria and Conditions for Revisions for Cost Recovery or Court Ruling

-BPA reserves the right to revise any part of this TRM if the Administrator has determined in accordance with the applicable procedures set forth in section 13 that: 1) BPA cannot timely and reasonably recover its costs without revising the TRM; or 2) a revision to the TRM is necessary to effectively comply with a court ruling.
-For purposes of this TRM, reference to a court ruling shall be deemed to include a ruling of the Federal Energy Regulatory Commission that disapproves or remands a BPA rate based on the TRM.
+BPA reserves the right to revise any part of this PRDM if the Administrator has determined in accordance with the applicable procedures set forth in Chapter 9 that: 1) BPA cannot timely and reasonably recover its costs without revising the PRDM; or 2) a revision to the PRDM is necessary to effectively comply with a court ruling.
+For purposes of this PRDM, reference to a court ruling shall be deemed to include a ruling of the Federal Energy Regulatory Commission that disapproves or remands a BPA rate based on the PRDM.

-12 CRITERIA AND CONDITIONS FOR REVISING THE TRM
+9.4.2: Process for Revisions for Cost Recovery or Court Ruling

-BPA will propose only those revisions under sections 12.1 and 12.2 that are necessary to comply with a court ruling or ensure cost recovery and will seek to limit both the number and scope of such revisions.
+BPA will propose only those revisions under Sections 9.4.1 that are necessary to comply with a court ruling or ensure cost recovery (“Recovery/Response Proposal”) and will seek to limit both the number and scope of such revisions.

+9.4.2.1: Preliminary Procedures Specific to Revisions for Cost Recovery

-Before proposing any revision to the TRM to ensure timely cost recovery, to the extent practicable BPA will take the following steps in addition to adhering to the applicable process set forth in section 13:
+Before proposing any revision to the PRDM to ensure timely cost recovery, to the extent practicable BPA will take the following steps:

 1) BPA will make reasonable efforts to recover the costs from the party(s) that would otherwise be responsible for such costs.
 Such efforts may include making demand on any available credit support and pursuing legal action when appropriate.

-2) BPA will make good faith efforts to reduce BPA power costs so as to offset the cost that would otherwise occasion the need for a change in the TRM to ensure cost recovery.
+2) BPA will make good faith efforts to reduce BPA power costs so as to offset the cost that would otherwise occasion the need for a change in the PRDM to ensure cost recovery.

-3) If the cost recovery problem is occasioned by the design of the TRM, BPA will convene a public meeting with customers and interested parties to discuss alternatives to a revision of the TRM.
+3) If the cost recovery problem is occasioned by the design of the PRDM, BPA will convene a public meeting with customers and interested parties to discuss alternatives to a revision of the PRDM.